Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 That gives you a baseline.
 Now you know where you stand.

-If you want a broader picture of your SEO health — not just engagement, but technical issues, content gaps, and the other factors that affect survival in Google’s AI era — take the Shopify SEO Survival Quiz.
+If you want a broader picture of your SEO health, including technical issues, content gaps, and the other factors that affect survival in Google’s AI era, take the Shopify SEO Survival Quiz.
 It covers all seven categories and shows you where to focus first.
 Takes about 2 minutes.

-And if engagement is clearly your weak spot, the Engagement diagnostic page has a full checklist of what to fix.
+If engagement is clearly your weak spot, the Engagement diagnostic page has a full checklist of what to fix.
+And if you want to see the kind of browsing experience that produces HorseWorldEU’s numbers, try the Stylaquin demo store.